Bill of Materials

 Multi Level Bill of Material

 A multi level bill of materials is far more suited for medium and larger assemblies.
 As a construction becomes larger, it is necessary to break this into sub assemblies and each of these sub assemblies into smaller sub assemblies and so on.
 This is essential for the prevention of errors and the accurate tracking of parts.

-The multi level Bill of materials is indented to show each level with a number.
-Each part no. must have a parent in the bill of materials, with the only exception being the top level part.
+The multi level Bill of materials is indented to show each level.
+Each part no. must have a parent in the bill of materials, with the only exception being the final assembly.

 Each part no. is either:

 - A sub assembly, which would have children part no.s

 For an example of a multi level Bill of Materials, please click here